-States with Beneficiari
+States with Beneficiaries in Nigeria

-3,000 Shakti entrepreneur
+3,000 Shakti entrepreneurs recruited in 2023

 Reducing the environmental impact of packaging and waste and transitioning towards a circular economy.
 We want to change the way we use plastic by treating waste as a valuable resource.
 We are cutting plastic waste by using less plastic, better plastic, or no plastic at all.